Impact of stochastic star-formation histories and dust on selecting quiescent galaxies with JWST photometry: Results and discussion

 We find that the mean A$_V$ increases with M$_\star$ for star-forming galaxies (non-QGCs) in all runs in both redshift bins.
-Our results at redshift $z<2.5$ align perfectly with the relation presented by \cite{vanderWel25}.
-The V-J colour increases with A$_V$ values, and low-mass galaxies (M$_*<10^{10}$M$_\odot$) tend to have A$_V< 1$ mag.
+Our results in redshift $z<2.5$ align perfectly with the relation presented by \cite{vanderWel25}.
+The V-J colour increases with A$_V$ values, and low and intermediate-mass galaxies (M$_*<10^{10}$M$_\odot$) tend to have A$_V< 1$ mag.
 For galaxies with M$_*>10^{11}$M$_\odot$ mean A$_V$ reaches $\sim$3 mag.
-Although this trend is also visible for QGCs in all runs, the A$_V$ increases only by 0.2, 0.5 and 0.3 mag within \textit{MIRI run} for DelayedBQ, NonParametric and Regulator model, respectively (see Fig.\ref{fig:Av_T}).
+Although this trend is also visible for QGCs in all runs, the A$_V$ increases only by 0.26, 0.3 and 0.25 mag within \textit{MIRI run} for DelayedBQ, NonParametric and Regulator model, respectively (see Fig.\ref{fig:Av_T}).

-Interestingly, we report 14 (12\%), 23 (14\%) and 4 (4\%) QGCs with A$_V>1$ (fraction of QGCs with A$_V>1$ to all QGCs) within mass-complete \textit{MIRI run}, at $z\leq 2.5$, for the DelayedBQ, NonParametric and Regulator SFH model, respectively.
-This indicates that some QGs have the possibility of maintaining a significant amount of dust after quenching, or there is some internal mechanism that can rebuild the dust reservoir.
-Although similar cases have been found in wide redshift ranges \citep[see ][]{Donevski23, Setton24, Siegel24, Bevacqua25}, the mechanisms behind dusty QGs are not yet fully understood \citep[][]{Lorenzon25}.
-We find 7 (8\%), 9 (10\%) and 3 (4\%) dusty QGCs (fraction of QGCs with A$_V>1$ to all QGCs) within \textit{no-MIRI run}, for the DelayedBQ, NonParametric, and Regulator SFH model, respectively.
-We report not only fewer sources, but also a lower fraction of dusty QGCs when MIRI data are not used.
-To confirm the dusty and quiescent nature of these sources, we plan a follow-up study with analysis of the spectra.